 ASE A6 Electrical Electronics Practice Test

-36. A scan indicates the #1 and #4 cylinders of a four-cylinder engine are misfiring.
+36. A four-cylinder engine's #1 and #4 cylinders are misfiring.
 According to the schematic diagram above, which of the following is causing these misfires?

 - A. There is an open at point A in the system.